 Electromyography or EMG scans are also often utilized to indicate nerve and muscle responses to injuries involving the spine.
 These tests can help your doctor to visualize your specific pain in order for them to treat you effectively.LEARN MORE

-The symptoms an individual experiences when they have a herniated disc will vary based on the individual, the severity of the injury, and where the impact or injury takes place in the spine.
-The size of the herniation (how much of the internal spinal disc material exits the tougher exterior of the disc) can also impact the type, frequency, and intensity of symptoms experienced.
+The symptoms an individual experiences, when they have a herniated disc, will vary based on the individual, the severity of the injury, and where the impact or injury takes place in the spine.
+The size of the disc herniation (how much of the internal spinal disc material exits the tougher exterior of the disc) can also impact the type, frequency, and intensity of symptoms experienced.
 Here are the most common symptoms of a disc herniation:

-If you are at all ever concerned about your overall health, consult with a doctor as soon as possible.
-If you are experiencing severe back pain, stabbing pain, or chronic pain, you should make an appointment with AICA Orthopedics immediately.
+If you are at all ever concerned about your overall health, consult with a bone specialist as soon as possible.
+If you are experiencing severe back pain, stabbing pain, or chronic pain, you should make an appointment with your local Atlanta Orthopedic Clinic, AICA Orthopedics immediately.
 You should also seek medical attention right away if the pain you’re experiencing in your neck or back also travels down to the arm or leg or if you experience general weakness, tingling, and/or numbness in the same areas.

 During a physical exam, a doctor will examine various parts of the body to test for different statuses of the body’s systems, including reflexes, muscle strength, ability to walk, and ability to sense or detect light physical touches and vibration.